microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * Environments act as a security boundary, allowing different security requirements to be implemented in each environment
 * The security and RBAC model for Environments with - and without Dataverse are different
 * Environments with Dataverse supports more advanced security models to control access to data and services within the Dataverse environment
+* A user's ability to see and use apps is controlled by sharing the application with the user.
+Sharing of canvas apps is done directly with a user or Azure AD group but is still subject to Dataverse security roles, and sharing of model-driven apps is done via Dataverse security roles

 ### Design recommendations

 * Create AAD groups that are automatically assigned the correct licenses per user per their requirements and roles, and avoid assigning licenses to individual users
-* Organize the AAD groups that streamlines and simplifies licensing assignment and RBAC for the environments per the functions and requirements for the business units and application teams
+* Organize the AAD groups that streamlines and simplifies RBAC for the environments per the functions and requirements for the business units and application teams

 ## Data-Loss Prevention (governance)